Panha32/qr-code-generator-by-js/readme.md

 # Contact Us Page with QR Codes

-A "Contact Us" webpage that enables users to quickly and conveniently connect via email, phone, or view location using QR codes.
+An responsive "Contact Us" webpage that enables users to quickly and conveniently connect via email, phone, or view location using QR codes.
 Built with HTML, CSS, and JavaScript, it leverages the [QRCode.js](https://davidshimjs.github.io/qrcodejs/) library to dynamically generate QR codes.

 ## Features
 - **Email QR Code:** Scans to open the default email app with a pre-filled recipient.